-The Officer responsible for the management of complaints/ Local Government & Social Care Ombudsman/ Housing Ombudsman Link Officer:
+The Local Government & Social Care Ombudsman/ Housing Ombudsman Link Officer:

 The Officer responsible for the management of complaints is also the Council's Link Officer for the Ombudsman.
 The Link Officer's role will include providing complaints information in an orderly, structured way within requested timescales, providing comments on factual accuracy on our behalf in response to investigations, and confirming and verifying that recommendations have been implemented.
 Please note: the responsibility for the Housing Ombudsman Link Officer role for NEDDC is with Rykneld Housing.